 Course rules for F6H Graduate Diploma of Professional Music Practice

-1 [i] In these Specifications `Faculty-- means the Faculty of Arts acting on the advice of the Faculty's Teaching and Learning Committee.
+1 [i] In these Specifications `Faculty-- means the College of Arts and Law acting on the advice of the College's Teaching and Learning Committee.

 [ii] The Faculty may accept as a candidate for the award of Graduate Diploma of Professional Music Practice any of the following: